insect-morphology/lepao/README.md

 ## Acknowledgements

-The development of LepAO is supported by the German Research Foundation (DFG-projcet MO 412/54-1).
+The development of LEPAO is supported by the German Research Foundation (DFG-projcet MO 412/54-1).

 This ontology repository was created using the [ontology starter kit](https://github.com/INCATools/ontology-starter-kit)